Solo Living after 50? You are not the only one!

 3 Redecorate your house whenever you want

 I love to change things around, add seasonal colors, and substitute furniture.
 I don’t look at a house as static; I believe it has to flow and go with your mood.
-Some people hate changes and like to live with everything in the same place forever, but I love the idea of tweaking things yearly.

 4 Indulge in your guiltless pleasures